 Highly Convenient

 Static ads are convenient because they don’t require technical or creative expertise or a lot of time to create.
-It also doesn’t require any maintenance or regular updation because these ads are merely there to tell people about your brand.
+It also doesn’t require any maintenance or regular updation because these ads are merely there to tell people about the advertiser’s brand.

 Easily Controlled